Public assistance and government benefits Kentucky DCBS and DHS.

 Lower income families, the undereducated (or uneducated) and individuals living in poverty can apply for job retraining programs.
 This is often a requirement in order to get cash aid or public assistance in Kentucky.
 Get IT or coding skills, healthcare programs such as nursing or medical billing, manufacturing, website development and other skills are arranged by state partners.
 Continue with free job training resources in Kentucky.

-Contact information for local government and public assistance in Kentucky
+Contact information to apply for DHS public assistance in Kentucky

 Many cities, towns, and counties provide additional services to residents as well.
+As they have their own local Kentucky Division of Family Support application center.
 Find local resources.

 Jefferson County Kentucky.